-Whether it’s made with chicken, lamb, or beef, margooga is known across the UAE, Saudi Arabia, and Kuwait for its comforting broth, hearty vegetables, and the rustic torn dough that soaks up every bit of spiced goodness.
+Known across the UAE, Saudi Arabia, and Kuwait, it delivers a comforting broth, hearty vegetables, and rustic dough that soaks up every bit of spiced goodness.

 What is Margooga?